clarkgrubb/home/data-tools/doc/tsv-to-csv.1.md

 In the TSV format fields are delimited by tabs and records are terminated by an end-of-line marker.

-There is no mechanism for quoting tabs or newlines, and by default `csv_to_tsv.py` will fail if they occur in the fields of the CSV file.
+There is no mechanism for quoting tabs or newlines, and by default `csv-to-tsv` will fail if they occur in the fields of the CSV file.

 # OPTIONS